LOFAR Data Archive

 It is not alarming when your request did not finish in 24 hours, even when your last request finished within 10 minutes.
 In urgent cases or if you did not receive a notification after 48 hours, please contact the ASTRON SDC helpdesk.

 This means that the storage backend could not fulfil the request at all.
 This might mean that the system itself is fine, but none of the files from your request could be staged (e.g. missing files).
-Check the error message from your mail notification for details.
+Check the error message from your mail notification for details, or check your StageIT request and see which files failed and possibly why.
 The notification can also indicate that there is a general problem with the storage system or with the staging service itself, i.e. something is broken or down for maintenance.
 We try to detect all temporary issues and only inform users in case that something is wrong with their request itself, but we cannot foresee all eventualities.
 If you cannot make sense out of the error message, or don't know how to deal with it, please contact the ASTRON SDC helpdesk.

-If you used the stager API to submit your request, please first check whether you made a mistake, e.g. entered the wrong SURLs.
+If you used StageIT to submit your request with a list of SURLs, please first check whether you made a mistake in (the formatting of) the list.

 Note: We get notified of these issues as well and will usually re-schedule failed requests due to server issues after the problem was solved.
 So please first check whether you got a 'Data ready for retrieval' notification for the same request id after the error notification.
 If you did, the problem was already resolved.

 In general, this means that the SRM system works fine, but there was a problem processing your request.
 As a result, some of your files could be staged, and some could not.
-Your mail notification should include a list of which files could not be prepared for download successfully together with an error message to provide the cause.
+The StageIT request ID page should show a list of which files that could not be prepared for download successfully together with an error message to provide the cause.
 If the error message says 'Incorrect URL: host does not match', this means that you combined files in a requests that are stored on two different SRM locations (e.g. one file at SURF (Amsterdam) and one file at Juelich).
 When one SRM location gets the request, it can only stage the local files.
 So in order to avoid this error, you have to request the files from different locations independently.
 Other messages should be self-explanatory, e.g. if a file is missing.
+Most often there is a hiccup in the system, and after retrying through the StageIT webpage works wonders.
 If you cannot make sense out of the error message, or don't know how to deal with it, please contact the ASTRON SDC helpdesk.

-If you used the stager API to submit your request, please first check whether you made a mistake, e.g. entered the wrong SURLs.
+If you used StageIT to submit your request with a list of SURLs, please first check whether you made a mistake in (the formatting of) the list.

 Most errors should result in a 404/50x return code.
 However, some error messages are still returned as a message.
 Please read the error message carefully.
 In many cases, it should give you some indication of what went wrong.
 If this does not help you, please contact the ASTRON SDC helpdesk or retry after a few hours.